IAM-Heimdall/blog/_posts/2025-05-08-TrustinanAutomatedWorld.md

 These differences mean that treating AI agents merely as another "API client" or a "background script" using existing generic authentication methods falls short.
 Their enhanced capabilities and autonomy demand a more nuanced and robust framework for identity, authorization, and accountability.

-**Identifying, Authenticating, and Trusting AI Agents Today – Current Landscape.**
+**Identifying, Authenticating, and Trusting AI Agents – Current Landscape.**

 How do systems currently attempt to identify and authorize automated entities or delegate access?
 Several common methods are employed, each with its strengths, weaknesses, and suitability for different contexts, especially when considering their application to AI agents.